Centriq Alternative: Homer, Dib, and Real Estate Ledger Compared

 These tools go beyond appliances to cover the complete property record: documents, maintenance history, warranties, permits, inspection reports, and financial records.

-• Real Estate Ledger provides AI-powered document categorization, blockchain-backed verification through Digital Evidence, and shareable Property Guidebook reports.
-Supports up to 10 properties starting at $1.99 per month.
+- Real Estate Ledger provides AI-powered document categorization, blockchain-backed verification through Digital Evidence, and shareable Property Guidebook reports.
+Free for up to 10 properties with 5 GB storage.
+Enterprise tier for 11+ properties.

 Why the Shutdown Is a Reason to Think Bigger